Dr. Merritt Turetsky

 Dr. Turetsky has more than 20 years of experience working in boreal and arctic ecosystems.
 Her work contributes to theoretical predictions of ecosystem structure and function, but it also applies to regulation of carbon in a global change world.

-Dr. Turetsky has provided leadership to the Permafrost Carbon Network, NASA's ABoVE campaign, and the recently formed Canadian Permafrost Network.
-She sits on the executive committees of several international research networks and was selected last year as a AAAS Leshner Science Engagement Fellow.
-She currently sits on the National Academies' Polar Research Board.
+Dr. Turetsky has provided leadership to the Permafrost Carbon Network, NASA's ABoVE campaign, and the Canadian Permafrost Network.
+She sits on the executive committees of several international research networks, was a AAAS Leshner Science Engagement Fellow, and a USC Wrigley Storymaker.
+She sits on the National Academies' Polar Research Board.

 A complete list of papers and publications can be viewed here.